 The following steps were agreed to arrive at a proposal value for the country factor of a given scenario ('mini Delphi method'):

+Initial input to the (re-)calibration process:

-Collation of candidate values from all models available for a given scenario, incl. a set of objective criteria (sample size/time span of input data, year of last model revision, year of origin of the model, limitations of the model - especially regarding spatial scope and exposures - as voluntarily submitted by the provider, tbc); Country factors of neighbouring (current, and potentially recalibrated values) regions/countries need to be taken into account.
+PERILS AG to collate candidate values from all models available for a given scenario, incl. a set of objective criteria (model origin, sample size/time span of input data, year of last model revision, year of origin of the model, limitations of the model - especially regarding spatial scope and exposures - as voluntarily submitted by the provider, tbc); Country factors of neighbouring (current, and potentially recalibrated values) regions/countries need to be taken into account to ensure proper risk relativities per perils.

+In case there is no model available for a given scenario, …

 Anonymisation of input values and circulation to CAT WS members.